Spiritdude/nodemcu-shell/README.md

 end
 ```

-- every configuration has `.conf` but is also LUA code like:
+- every configuration has `.conf` as extension but is also LUA code like:
 ```
 return {
    key1 = "value 1",